bookercodes/articles/input-validation-in-express-with-express-validator.md

 ![](https://i.imgur.com/tJO47Fj.png)

-(Note that I have removed most of the rules I wrote before for brevity)
+(As you may have noticed, I removed most validation rules from the request handler - this is solely for the sake of brevity.)

 Whilst emitting errors in JSON format might be appropriate for a web service, for most websites, this is not very nice.
 In such a case we can send `errors` back with a template: